JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 and quado I tried to close the pdf the program (Adobe Reader, to be precise immediately crashed.</BR>
 Interesting...</BR>

+However, maybe it is a case... </BR>
+I try again, same result... </BR>

 How to reproduce the issue: